Rights & Responsibilities

 •If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from James Madison University, you may direct your request to the Legal Services Office.
-The office can be reached at MSC 7614, James Madison University, Harrisonburg, VA 22807; 540-568-5242 (office); 540-568-5142 (fax); or firstname.lastname@example.org.
+To request records from James Madison University, you may direct your request to Bill Wyatt or Rob Tucker in the office of University Communications.
+The office can be reached at MSC 3608, James Madison University, Harrisonburg, VA 22807; 540-568-3621 (office); 540-568-4737 (fax); or email@example.com.
 You may also contact the office with questions you have concerning requesting records from James Madison University.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at email@example.com, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.
+The Council may be contacted by e-mail at firstname.lastname@example.org, or by phone at (804) 225-3056 or (toll free) 1-866-448-4100.

 James Madison University's Responsibilities in Responding to Your Request

 The University must respond to your request within five working days of receiving it.
 "Day One" is considered the day after your request is received.
 The five-day period does not include weekends or holidays.

 The reason behind your request for public records from the University is irrelevant, and we cannot ask you why you want the records before we respond to your request.
 FOIA does, however, allow the University to ask you to provide your name and legal address.

 FOIA requires that the University make one of the following responses to your request within the five-day time period: